spot_img

 • Connect with your pharmacy – Some pharmacies may be open and can assist with minor health concerns.

-The Saskatchewan Health Authority (SHA) would like to thank physicians, health care providers and staff who ensure our patients can access high quality care across the province.
+The Saskatchewan Health Authority (SHA) would like to thank physicians and staff who provide high quality care across the province, including over statutory holidays.
 The SHA appreciates the public’s understanding and cooperation.

 Source link